 - List Attributes: If an entry in a list appears in a different color, this entry has been deleted and cannot be selected. - Group Attributes: If this section appears, the requirement class has been defined to include one or more group attributes.
-See "Working with Group Attributes" on page 111. - Applying HTML Formatting: If a text attribute can accept HTML formatting, a text formatting tool bar appears when you click in the attribute's field.
-See "HTML Text Formatting Toolbar" on page 25. - File Attachments: To attach a file to, or remove a file from, the requirement, expand this section.
-See "Working with File Attachments" on page 113. - Comments: To view comments associated with the requirement or participate in or start a discussion, expand this section.
-See "Participating in Discussions" on page 118. - Container: To add/remove the requirement to/from a collection, expand the Container section.
-See chapter "Working with Containers" on page 96. - 6 Links: To add links to or remove links from the requirement, edit linked requirements, clear suspect links, and select which attributes to display in the section, expand this section.
+See "Working with Group Attributes" on page 116. - User Attributes: If a user attribute shows a user name with a link, you can open a popup window with the user information (e.g. full name, e-mail address, phone number) by clicking that link.
+Note that only those data will be available which have been entered upon user creation.
+If the user attribute shows a group name, the popup shows the users of the group. - Applying HTML Formatting: If a text attribute can accept HTML formatting, a text formatting tool bar appears when you click in the attribute's field.
+See "HTML Text Formatting Toolbar" on page 29. - 4 File Attachments: To attach a file to, or remove a file from, the requirement, expand this section.
+See "Working with File Attachments" on page 115. - 5 Comments: To view comments associated with the requirement or participate in or start a discussion, expand this section.
+See "Participating in Discussions" on page 137. - Container: To add/remove the requirement to/from a collection, expand the Container section.
+See chapter "Working with Containers" on page 112. - 7 Links: To add links to or remove links from the requirement, edit linked requirements, clear suspect links, and select which attributes to display in the section, expand this section.
 See "Working with Links" on page 99.